Installation

 trojan hook uninstall

 Trojan will not overwrite an existing pre-commit hook that it didn't install.
-If you already have one, you'll need to manually add trojan scan --pre-commit to it.
+If you already have one, manually add trojan scan --pre-commit to it.

-Pro unlocks AI-generated explanations for every finding — plain-English descriptions of what the vulnerability means for your app and step-by-step fix instructions, powered by DeepSeek.
+Pro unlocks AI-generated explanations for every finding — plain-English descriptions of what the vulnerability means for your app and step-by-step fix instructions.

 trojan login

 This opens a login page in your browser.
-After subscribing at trojan.dev/pricing, log in and run trojan scan to see AI explanations in the report.
+After subscribing, log in and run trojan scan to see AI explanations in the report.

 Free plan users see up to 5 low and medium severity reports.
 Critical and high findings are visible but locked — upgrade to unlock all findings and AI explanations.